-Want to make a flower out of a balloon?
-You can learn several variations here.
 The flower balloon animal is a cute, crowd-pleasing balloon animal/sculpture and there are further variations on these that are linked within the instructions.
 You can make these to hand out to people at events or use them for decoration.
 They are colorful and not difficult to make.
-If you're a beginner, start with the basic flower or iris balloon.
+If you're a beginner, start with the basic flower or iris balloon and learn several variations.

 01 of 08